Local Message-Passing for Discrete Graph Generation: Introduction

 \section{Introduction}

-Graph generation exists as a burgeoning subfield of graph representation learning, with applications extending from drug discovery \cite{minkai2023geoldm} to code modeling \cite{brockschmidt2018generative}.
-Subsequently, models which leverage discrete graph diffusion demonstrate impressive performance for molecule generation \cite{haefeli2022diffusion, vignac2022digress}.
-Recent work integrates continuous-time modeling into discrete diffusion via flow matching \cite{siraudin2024cometh, xu2024discrete}, where further decoupling of training and sampling results in near-perfect performance on some benchmark datasets~\cite{qin2024defog}.
+Graph generation is a rapidly growing subfield of graph representation learning, with applications to drug discovery~\cite{minkai2023geoldm} and code modeling~\cite{brockschmidt2018generative}.
+Recent graph generative models (GGMs) based on discrete diffusion achieve strong downstream performance by iteratively denoising discrete node and edge states~\cite{haefeli2022diffusion, vignac2022digress}.
+More recent work further integrates continuous-time flow modeling into discrete graph generation~\cite{siraudin2024cometh, xu2024discrete}, resulting in strong performance on standard benchmark datasets~\cite{qin2024defog}.
+However, this performance comes with a substantial inference cost, as discrete graph generation typically requires repeated denoising steps over dense node--edge representations which are quadratic in complexity~\cite{vignac2022digress, qin2024defog}.

-In order for discrete diffusion models to achieve best-in-class results, the current landscape for graph generative models (GGMs) rely on specialized graph encoder backbones.
-This includes variants of either the transformer architecture \cite{vaswani2017attention, rampavsek2022recipe, muller2024attending} or maximally-expressive graph networks \cite{maron2019provably, morris2019weisfeiler}.
-The need for integrating expressive neural backbones into GGMs relies on observations from prior work and is distilled into a simple two-part intuition. {\it One}, message-passing within less-expressive graph networks fail to distinguish simple isomorphic substructures \cite{xu2018powerful}. {\it Two}, graph neural networks (GNNs) suffer from over-smoothing, which translates to failure when scaling on long-range tasks \cite{arnaiz2025oversmoothing}.
-This lack of expressivity implies that simple GNNs fail to accurately denoise complicated graph-structure across the many diffusion timesteps required for successful sampling, as demonstrated in Figure~\ref{fig:degen_planar} with a simple GNN backbone on the Planar dataset versus a graph transformer backbone in Figure~\ref{fig:good_planar}.

-However, a conflicting story is apparent within the node- and graph-classification tasks, where recent work shows simpler GNNs (with modifications) achieving comparable performance to graph transformers (GTs)~\cite{liao2024greener, luo2024classic, luo2025can}.
-This is noteworthy, as simple GNNs are more efficient than expressive models reliant on tupled-based representations~\cite{maron2019provably, morris2019weisfeiler, rampavsek2022recipe, muller2024attending}, therefore translating to inference speed improvements~\cite{luo2025can}.
-Any kind of speed improvement is important for discrete graph diffusion, which currently struggles with scalability from the quadratic time-complexity required for graph reconstruction~\cite{vignac2022digress, qin2024defog}.
-This leads us to the ask the question of, \textit{are expressive encoders really necessary for discrete graph diffusion?}

-Despite any efficiency boost promised by a simpler baseline, repeated empirical observations indicate their failure to re-create their training data within generated graphs.
-Therefore, a balance must be achieved between expressivity and time efficiency.

-To answer this, we first design GenGNN, a neural framework created to address the shortcomings of simpler GNNs as neural backbones for discrete graph diffusion.
-Unlike graph transformers, GenGNN relies solely on message-passing to denoise latent representations, which is further integrated into a modular framework for effective sampling of generated graphs.
-The message-passing restriction of GenGNN is intentional, enabling analysis to focus on the \textit{threshold at which expressiveness matters for discrete graph diffusion}.